The Best Plant‑Based Protein Powder – How to Choose & Why It Matters

 3) Sustainably Sourced

 Look for a sustainable protein source.
-Some ingredients are harvested at a detriment to the environment or the people that grow it.
+Some ingredients are harvested at a detriment to the environment or the people who grow it.
 We only get one Earth.
-It’s worth a little extra diligence to take of it.
+It’s worth a little extra diligence to take care of it.
 There are plenty of sustainable plant proteins on the market.
 Most will say “Non-GMO certified” or “sustainably sourced” on their packaging.
 If you’re unsure, just write the company and ask.
 Most of them are happy to talk about their sourcing!

 4) Quality Ingredients